MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 In this guide you learn how to:

 > [!div class="checklist"]
-> * Create and configure an Microsoft Entra Domain Services managed domain
+> * Create and configure a Microsoft Entra Domain Services managed domain
-> * Configure secure Lightweight Directory Access Protocol (LDAP) for an Microsoft Entra Domain Services managed domain
+> * Configure secure Lightweight Directory Access Protocol (LDAP) for a Microsoft Entra Domain Services managed domain
 > * Enable WebLogic Server to access LDAP as its default security realm

-This guide doesn't help you reconfigure an existing Microsoft Entra ID Domain Services deployment.However, it should be possible to follow along with this guide and see which steps can be skipped.
+This guide doesn't help you reconfigure an existing Microsoft Entra ID Domain Services deployment.
+However, it should be possible to follow along with this guide and see which steps can be skipped.

 ## Prerequisites

-* An active Azure subscription.
+* You must have an active Azure subscription.
   * If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com/free/).
-* The ability to deploy Microsoft Entra Domain Services, see [Create and configure a Microsoft Entra Domain Services managed domain](/entra/identity/domain-services/tutorial-create-instance).
+* You must have the ability to deploy Microsoft Entra Domain Services, see [Create and configure a Microsoft Entra Domain Services managed domain](/entra/identity/domain-services/tutorial-create-instance).
-* The ability to deploy one of the WLS Azure Applications listed at [Oracle WebLogic Server Azure Applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic).
+* You must have the ability to deploy one of the WLS Azure Applications listed at [Oracle WebLogic Server Azure Applications](/azure/virtual-machines/workloads/oracle/oracle-weblogic).
-* Prepare a local machine with either Windows with WSL, GNU/Linux, or macOS installed.
+* You must prepare a local machine with either Windows with Windows Subsystem for Linux (WSL), GNU/Linux, or macOS installed.
-* Install Azure CLI version 2.54.0 or higher to run Azure CLI commands.
+* You must install Azure CLI version 2.54.0 or higher to run Azure CLI commands.

 ## Migration context

-Here are some things to consider about migrating on-premise WLS installations and Microsoft Entra ID.
+Here are some things to consider about migrating on-premises WLS installations and Microsoft Entra ID.

-* If you already have an Microsoft Entra ID tenant without Domain Services exposed via LDAP, this guide show how to expose the LDAP capability and integrate it with WLS.
+* If you already have a Microsoft Entra ID tenant without Domain Services exposed via LDAP, this guide shows how to expose the LDAP capability and integrate it with WLS.
 * If your scenario involves an on-premises Active Directory forest, consider implementing a hybrid identity solution with Azure AD.
 For more information, see the [Hybrid identity documentation](/azure/active-directory/hybrid/)
 * If you already have on-premises Active Directory Domain Services (AD DS) deployment, explore migration paths by visiting [Compare self-managed Active Directory Domain Services, Microsoft Entra ID, and managed Microsoft Entra Domain Services](/azure/active-directory-domain-services/compare-identity-solutions).
 * If you're optimizing for the cloud, this guide shows you how to start from scratch with Microsoft Entra ID Domain Services LDAP and WLS.